amendoa/NodejsRealtimeChat/readme.md

-# Node.js Realtime chat back-end
+# Node.js Real-time chat Back-end
-Is a back-end for a little Realtime chat app (Is just for learning)
+Is a server for a little Real-time chat app (Is just for learning)

 # I'm using
   - Nodejs